Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Photometric redshift errors

-Another valid conclusion on photometric redshift systematics would be to consider the case of probes combination.
-In this context, the cosmological parameters and the cross spectra could be considered to be determined via a so-called 3x2pt analysis, the nulling observable could then be seen as additional constraints on photometric mean redshift errors.
+Another valid conclusion on photometric redshift systematics would be to consider the case of probe combination.
+In this context, the cosmological parameters and the cross-spectra could be considered to be determined via a so-called 3$\times$2pt analysis, and the nulling observable could then be seen as additional constraints on photometric mean redshift errors.
 Thus, it would bring a valuable gain when dealing with systematics.